Beyneu. “The City of Dreams”. Just kidding. It’s shit. Most of the hotels don’t even have showers.

 The men here mainly dress like slobs in baggy shirts and jeans or tracksuit pants.
 Consequently we fit in rather well.

 As we approached Nukus I was mainly filled with a sense of curiosity and relief.
 The town was exactly as shit as I expected.
 Nick, however, was sorely disappointed upon arriving to the capital of Karakalpakstan, described by lonely planet as “Uzbekistan’s least appealing city.”
 Still, we got some good food there and could relax a little with some beer.
-In a day we’d be back out there in the desert, doing it all over again…we’re only one third of the way through.
+In a day we’d be back out there in the desert, doing it all over again…we’re only half way through.